Ivenyang/cocos-docs/catalog/en.md

             - [Other change from v2.2.2 to v3.0](../manual/framework/html5/v3.0/more-change-from-v2-to-v3/en.md)
             - Bake Node (In progress)
             - Simplified action APIs (In progress)
-            - The inheritance of engine classes (In progress)
 - Studio
 - Tutorials
 	- [Build a Game with CocoStudio](../tutorial/parkour-game-with-cocostudio/en.md)